vlameiras/cognibase-web/README-OPENAI-INTEGRATION.md

-# OpenAI Assistants API Integration for ZettaBase
+# OpenAI Assistants API Integration for CogniBase

-This document explains how to set up and use the OpenAI Assistants API integration with the ZettaBase chat widget.
+This document explains how to set up and use the OpenAI Assistants API integration with the CogniBase chat widget.

 ## Setup Instructions